 The SEC fined Texas A&M $50,000 as a result of fans storming Kyle Field.
 The fine, which was the first offense by the university and is standard operating procedure by the conference, is deposited into the SEC Post-Graduate Scholarship Fund.

 "The [SEC] policy states that "access to competition areas shall be limited to participating student-athletes, coaches, officials, support personnel and properly-credentialed individuals at all times.
 For the safety of participants and spectators alike, at no time before, during or after a contest shall spectators be permitted to enter the competition area.
 It is the responsibility of each member institution to implement procedures to ensure compliance with this policy."

 Financial penalties for storming the field are nothing new.
-Both LSU and Kentucky were fined earlier that season following fans storming the field after huge wins in Baton Rouge and Lexington, respectively.
+Both LSU and Kentucky were fined earlier that season following fans storming the field after huge wins in Baton Rouge, Louisiana and Lexington, Kentucky, respectively.
 The second offense of fans rushing the field results in a $100,000 fine, which the Texas A&M Aggies received after beating Alabama in 2021, and a third offense will incur a whopping $250,000 fine.

-Fights and fines aside, this was a massive win for a Texas A&M program that has set itself up to be a major national contender in the years to come, and nobody was more pleased with the outcome than Aggies head coach Jimbo Fisher.
+Fights and fines aside, this was a massive win for a Texas A&M program that has set itself up to be a major College Football Playoff contender in the years to come, and nobody was more pleased with the outcome than Aggies head coach Jimbo Fisher.

 "I can't be happier for a group of guys and what they've shown -- the grit, the determination, the desire, the toughness, the effort, the discipline, the pride -- everything they have.
 They set a standard for what that Aggie helmet means, and hopefully we're getting to where that standard is, and we can grow from that because we want it to mean excellence and, I've always said this before, the people who put that ring on, we represent them...
 If you're not proud of those guys today, you can't be proud of anybody."